 The patient went on to have a resection.

-Sections show a glial tumour displaying necrosis, vascular proliferation, a spindle cell component (consistent with so-called gliosarcoma), and obvious mitotic activity.
-The tumour cells display features that range from small cell to gemistocytic characteristics.
+Sections show a glial tumor displaying necrosis, vascular proliferation, a spindle cell component (consistent with so-called gliosarcoma), and obvious mitotic activity.
+The tumor cells display features that range from small cell to gemistocytic characteristics.
 Blood vessels appear somewhat hyalinized in areas.

 Final Diagnosis: gliosarcoma.

-Note: This case predates the recent (2016) revision WHO classification of CNS tumours and IDH status is not available.
+Note: This case predates the recent (2016) revision WHO classification of CNS tumors and IDH status is not available.